LLNL/RAJA/docs/sphinx/user_guide/feature/atomic.rst

   });

-Here, the atomic operation knows that it is used within a CUDA execution context and does the right thing.
+Here, the atomic operation knows that it is used within a CUDA execution context and the CUDA atomic operation is applied.
 Similarly, if the 'forall' method used an OpenMP execution policy, the OpenMP version of the atomic operation would be used.